Home Up Pulsipher Technology Associates Feedback Contents

 Game "treatment" for publishers.

-Playtester reaction has been exceptional--the most favorable I've ever seen, except for Law & ChaosAnd I've had several dozen games playtested.
+Playtester reaction has been exceptional--the most favorable I've ever seen, except for Law & ChaosAnd I've had several dozen games playtested over the years.

 This game is closer to "Euro-style" than any other that is far along in testing, though typically longer than most Euro games.
 Players compete to accumulate gold, culture points, and islands in the Mediterranean world.
 Players must plan their use of "Action Cards" that restrict what they can do at a given time.
 They lay down six Action Cards at the start of each round (four rounds per game), then play each card in turn.
 Each player controls 6-15 pieces (armies and fleets) during the game.
 While aggressive play may gain control of more islands, it is also expensive.
 Event Cards help alter the course of play, though not radically.